duffjay/tensorflow/README.md

 ### setup
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-tensorflow-on-ubuntu-16-04

-XPS 8100 does not support AVX Instructions on the CPU - and aborts on import tensorflow
+XPS 8100 does not support AVX Instructions on the CPU - and aborts on import tensorflow; may need to build from source.
-XPS 8930
+XPS 8930 - Ubuntu 18.04 presents some extra challenges

 ```
 mkdir ~/tf-demo